thinlizzy/Caya/HOWTO.md

 myGame.setViewMode('expand');
 ```

-Note that changing the view mode effects user input since coordinates must be translated accordingly.
-This is handled automatically in the Input class.
+Note that changing the view mode changes elements' CSS and has an effect on user input since coordinates must be translated accordingly.
+This is handled automatically by the Input class.

 ### State